 Smoking cannabis in public places in Hamilton, including bars, schools, dispensaries, parks, and streets, is unlawful.

-The possession of recreational marijuana, in any amount, is not allowed.
-However, collectively, patients and their caregivers may purchase no less than a whole day unit of medical marijuana products at a single time from a licensed dispensary.
+Adults of age (21 or older) in Hamilton can possess up to 2.5 ounces of cannabis or up to 15 grams of concentrate.
+Patients and their caregivers may purchase no less than a whole day unit of medical marijuana products at a single time from a licensed dispensary.
 A whole day unit is defined as:

 According to Rule 3796:7-2-04 of the Ohio Administrative Code, patients and caregivers are allowed to purchase a 90-day supply of medical marijuana in two 45-day fill periods.
 This means that the maximum amount of medical marijuana products that can be purchased, aggregated across different forms, include:

-Since there are no dispensaries in Hamilton, you cannot order cannabis online from dispensaries licensed by the city.
+Since there are no dispensaries in Hamilton, you cannot order cannabis online from dispensaries licensed to operate in the city.
 Alternatively, you may order online from other Ohio-licensed dispensaries in nearby cities.
 However, in compliance with state law, such dispensaries cannot deliver your order to your address.

 There are no dispensaries in Hamilton.